WiemannL/nextflow-project-template/README.md

 Quick start

-1. Create a `samples.csv` file with a header `name` containing sample names, e.g.:
+1. Create a `samples.csv` file with a header containing: inflammation_gwas and brain_gwas

-   name
-   sample1
-   sample2
+path_inflammation, path_braintrait

+This creates a row for each MTAG pair.

 2. Run the pipeline locally: